 As engineers, we weren’t really excited about building a company with a bunch of salespeople.
 We planned to create an intuitive product that clients would be able to discover on the Internet, and figure it out on their own.
 So the choice of going inbound was natural.

 The product was launched in the middle of 2011.
-We focused on all kinds of online marketing: software marketplaces, content, ads, and search engine optimization.
-We started to generate a decent amount of traffic, some of which was converting into signups.
+We focused on all kinds of online marketing: software marketplaces, content, ads, etc. As a startup, SEO was the most important traffic source for us.
+From there, we started to generate a decent amount of traffic, some of which was converting into signups.

 By mid-2012 we were getting thousands of signups on a monthly basis.
 It was all self-service, as we were not trying to be pro-active and some customers converted themselves.
 We started to build revenue.
 In early 2013 we raised money to invest in growth.